primer/blueprints/pages/blueprints/navigation-components/side-nav.md

 ---

-Container component that takes children and nests them in a Router with layout styling.
-The `SideNav` of this site uses `Section` components to show both the Content Components and Navigation Components sections.
-See [the `Section` docs](/blueprints/navigation-components/section) for more details.
+Container component that takes children and adds layout styling.
+The `SideNav` of this site uses `SectionLink` components to show the different component sections.

+Make sure to nest `SideNav` in a router of your choice.
+On this site, we use the `Router` component, which uses the Next.js router, but you may use any router library you'd like.

 You may also use the `RouteMatch` components in your `SideNav` to conditionally show specific navigation links in the SideNav depending on where you are on the docs site.
 See [`RouteMatch` docs](/blueprints/navigation-components/section) for more details.